Frequently asked questions

 College Day is targeted towards those interested in undergraduate study in the US fair.
 As university representatives are usually undergraduate admissions officers and recent alumni, they may be unable to answer specific questions that you have about postgraduate study or the postgraduate admissions process.

 The Fulbright Commission hosts PostgradUSA seminars throughout the year.
 These seminars are tailored to postgraduate study in the US and covers application components, admissions exams, choosing the right programme and funding opportunities, including the Fulbright postgraduate scholarships.
 Please check our website for more information on upcoming PostgraUSA seminars.
-We will also host an LLM fair with US university reps from LLM programmes in November 2020 - find more information here.
+We will also host an LLM fair with US university reps from LLM programmes in November 2021 - check back for more information shortly.